 Applying for a place

 Please note that sending payment is not a guarantee of a place.
 Some trips are oversubscribed and if we are unable to find a place for your son, we will of course refund your payment.
 Allocation of places depends on the nature of the trip.
 For many trips we operate on a first-come, first-served basis, so an early application always helps, but we also need to ensure that the party is appropriate to the visit – for example, on ski trips we need groups of an appropriate size with differing abilities.

 Cancellation of a place

 For our trips abroad which involve greater expense, we will formally offer your son a place, and will list the names of other boys taking part.
-Provided that you notify us that your son does not wish to take part within four weeks of receiving our offer of a place on a trip abroad, we will refund your deposit in full (unless the letter about the trip gives a different deadline).
+Provided that you notify us that your son does not wish to take part within two weeks of receiving our offer of a place on a trip abroad, we will refund your deposit in full (unless the letter about the trip gives a different deadline).
 Thereafter, refunds will depend on the circumstances listed above.

 Change of plans